 5. Load the prism

 Use the pipette to place one large drop that fully covers the prism well.
 Close the lid if your unit has one.
-Why: partial coverage or bubbles will read low.
-One drop is plenty — flooding does not help.
+Why: partial coverage or trapped bubbles read low.
+One drop is plenty.
+Flooding does not help.

 6. Read three times, take the median